johnwcowan/r7rs-work/IndigoDocket.md

 Stuff of dubious utility.
-See
+For other dockets, see [WG2Dockets](WG2Dockets.md).

 Edit buffers: [BuffersCowan](BuffersCowan.md)